Christapher-ed/Eons-and-Ages/content/Atlases/Atlas of Innundatia/Governor-Bishopric of Royllo.md

 **Year 643**
 Royllo becomes most prominent city after the Seven cities **Year 693**
-Royllo participates in a series of raids on [[The Satanazes]] a unit of [[The Humble Guard]] set up in Fort Maximus, building a roost/skyport to base their Cuelebre riders out of +2 power
+Royllo participates in a series of raids on [[The Satanazes]] a unit of [[The Virtuous Guard]] set up in Fort Maximus, building a roost/skyport to base their Cuelebre riders out of +2 power
 **Year 760**
  Shortage of rope, and increased demand from the cuelebres cause the fish to be used up **Year 809**